 Active Vs. Passive Investing

-When I refer to simple investing here, what I’m really talking about is what’s known as passive investing.
+When referring to simple investing, we’re really talking about something more commonly known as passive investing.

-Active investing is the process of analyzing a mix of financial, economic, even political information, trying to select the right investments and trade them at the right times.
-The goal is to earn a return on these investments that outperforms the average, or “beats the market.”
+Active investing typically involves analyzing a mix of financial, economic, and even political information and using this information to make profitable trades and investments.
+The goal is to earn returns on these investments that outperform the average or “beat the market.”

-Passive investors, on the other hand, focus on simple, consistent strategy and patience.
+On the other hand, passive investors focus on simple, consistent strategy and patience.
 They don’t try to outsmart the masses or beat the market.
 Instead, they aim to match it.
-Gain what the whole market gains, on average, instead of any specific outlier.
+As a result, they gain what the overall market gains instead of any specific outlier.
 They achieve this through simple, diversified investments like index funds.

 Why Simple Investing is Smart Investing

 As always, good old-fashioned saving is one of the biggest drivers of wealth.
 It’s just as true in your investing strategy as anywhere else.
-Active investing to beat the market comes with a number of costs:
+Active investing to beat the market comes with several costs: